netlify/gocommerce/README.md

 `MAILER_TEMPLATES_ORDER_CONFIRMATION` - `string`

-URL path to an email template to use when sending an order confirmation.
+URL path, relative to the `SITE_URL`, of an email template to use when sending an order confirmation.
 `Order` and `Transaction` variables are available.

 Default Content (if template is unavailable):